 The landscapes of Tuscany and the Italian Riviera are something to behold, but perhaps what makes them even more impressive is the incredible architecture that dots these landscapes.
-From masterpieces of the Renaissance to medieval fortifications, these are some of the best spots you’ll uncover as you wander through Florence, Tuscany, and the Italian Riviera.
+From Renaissance masterpieces to medieval fortifications, these are some of the best spots you’ll uncover as you wander through Florence, Tuscany & the Italian Riviera on tour.

 Founded by the Etruscans in 180 B.C., Lucca is famous for the Renaissance-era walls that still surround the city, adding a medieval charm to the cobblestone streets filled with shops.
 Remainders of a Roman amphitheater are evident when standing in the midst of Lucca’s main plaza, the Piazza dell’Anfiteatro.

-Visit Lucca on our Provence, the Riviera and Tuscany tour
+Visit Lucca on our Provence, the Riviera & Tuscany tour

 One of the most stunning architectural structures in Florence, the Duomo is Brunelleschi’s masterpiece that sits atop the Cathedral of Santa Maria del Fiore.
 The exterior of the church is made of beautiful pink and green marble, and the iconic brick dome is the largest one of its kind ever constructed.

 Experience Florence on our Florence: The City Experience tour